706f6c6c7578/bin2nato/README.md

-Purpose of this software is to convert small encrypted binary blobs to NATO alphabet so that the sender can speak  the file to be transmitted over the telephone and the receiving party  writes down the NATO words as HEX values and then use the second program to convert back the HEX values to a binary file.
+Purpose of this software is to convert small encrypted binary blobs to NATO alphabet so that the sender can speak  the file to be transmitted over the telephone and the receiving party  writes down the NATO words as HEX values and then uses the second program to convert back the HEX values to a binary file.

 This approach should allow transmitting small binary blobs relatively fast